EskilAl/Obsidian/Database/Week 2 assignment.md

 Q1:
-• What is the result of: Πname(county)?
+• What is the result of: Πname(county)? it get's the county column names.
 Q2:
-• What is the result of: Πid, city(dealer)?
+• What is the result of: Πid, city(dealer)? it fetches the column id and city in table dealer.
 Q3:
 • What is the result of: Πid, make, model, year(car)?